Ochlology

 fundamentalists went right on linking

-human sexuality with reproduction apparent in the
+human sexuality with reproduction--as apparent in the

-rest of nature, while the scientific community was able to marshall
+rest of nature--while the scientific community was able to marshall

 medical and attitudinal resources to declare human sexuality free from